 - You could be feeling moody and irritable.
 It is also normal to have mood swings and not tolerate people or situations as well as you usually do.
 It can be hard feeling as if you need to explain why you aren’t your usual self to others.
 This is especially true if you’ve chosen to keep the news of your pregnancy quiet for a while longer.

 - You might find yourself thinking about the baby as a little person, what sex it will be and even baby names.
 Thinking about the impact the baby will have on your life will occupy your quieter moments.

-your baby’s changes this week:
+Your baby’s changes this week:

-- This week your baby can officially be called a foetus.
-This particular label will continue for the rest of your pregnancy until after birth, when is finally known as “The Baby” or by its name.
+- This week your baby can almost be called a foetus.
+This particular label will continue for the rest of your pregnancy until after birth, when is finally known as "The Baby" or by its name.
 Around this time, some couples makeup a nickname for their foetus.
 Be careful though, it can be very hard to stop using those little terms of endearment once they stick!

 - Your baby is around 1 centimetre long this week and it is finally losing its little tail.
 But it still looks like it is all head, with a big forehead and a little body.
 Don’t worry though, in the next few weeks it will lengthen and those limbs which look so tiny now will only grow and take more shape.

 - This week your baby develops a tip on the end of its nose.
 Its fingers, toes and lips, eyelids and legs are becoming more clearly defined.
 Its eyes look to be positioned very far apart and more to the side of their face than where they will eventually be.

 - In week 8 the valves in your baby’s heart are present and the passages which will help air flow from their throat to their lungs have formed.
 There are small definitions on their paddle like feet and hands where their toes and fingers will be.